baconjs/bacon.js/README.md

 event will be pushed on updates and an `End` event in case the source EventStream ends.

-`property.onValue(f)`

-`property.map(f)` maps property values with given function, retunring a new Property.
-If f is not a function, returns any value into the value `f`.
+`property.onValue(f)` similar to eventStream.onValue, except that also pushes the initial value of the property.

 `property.combine(f, property2)` combines the latest values of the two properties using a two-arg function.